Barro negro pottery

 Barro negro pottery ("black clay") is a style of pottery from Oaxaca, Mexico, distinguished by its color, sheen and unique designs.
 Oaxaca is one of few Mexican states which is characterized by the continuance of its ancestral crafts, which are still used in everyday life.
 Barro negro is one of several pottery traditions in the state, which also include the glazed green pieces of Santa María Atzompa; however, barro negro is one of the best known and most identified with the state.
-It is also one of the most popular and appreciated styles of pottery in Mexico.
-The origins of this pottery style extends as far back as the Monte Albán period and for almost all of this pottery's history, had been available only in a grayish matte finish.
-In the 1950s, a potter named Doña Rosa devised a way to put a black metallic like sheen onto the pottery by polishing it before firing.
-This look has made the pottery far more popular.
+It is also one of the most popular styles of pottery in Mexico.
+The origins of this pottery style extends as far back as the Monte Albán period.
+For almost all of this pottery's history, it had been available only in a grayish matte finish.
+In the 1950s, a potter named Doña Rosa devised a way to put a black metallic-like sheen onto the pottery by polishing it before firing.
+This look has increased the style's popularity.
 From the 1980s to the present, an artisan named Carlomagno Pedro Martínez has promoted items made this way with barro negro sculptures which have been exhibited in a number of countries.